ruthishkumar18/leetcode-30-days-js/README.md

 # 🚀 LeetCode 30 Days – JavaScript Challenge

-This repository contains my solutions, notes, and progress for the **30‑Day JavaScript LeetCode Challenge**.
+This repository contains my solutions and progress for the **30‑Days JavaScript LeetCode Challenge**.

 ## 📅 Daily Progress